OmarMinawi3/Hackfest2019Teaser/README.md

 ```

 <h2>Note</h2>
-<br> This issue has been fixed.
-Please re-download the repo, and use the teaser2019.py file instead of the .pyc file. </br>
+<b> This issue has been fixed.
+Please re-download the repo, and use the teaser2019.py file instead of the .pyc file. </b>
 Windows users should be able to use teaser2019.pyc.
 Linux users (tested on kali and CentOS), use the linux_teaser.pyc file.
 <br><br>
 The following output is an error.
 Some mac users may see this.
 If so, spin up a kali vm for the time being to complete the challenge.